ryanmstokes/biofarming/index.md

 home-triple-point6-title: Crop rotation and tillage
 home-triple-point6: Monocultures destabilize your yield and leach your soil out.
 Learn about the right choice of crop rotation and how to till the soil using conservation tillage practices.
 home-triple-point6-b: Sed vel tellus.
 Curabitur sem urna, consequat vel!
-usp-title: Best practice knowhow for organic agriculture
+usp-title: Best practice knowhow for sustainable farming practices
-usp-sub-title: Improve your agricultural performance - Tailormade courses to help you grow more!
+usp-sub-title: Improve your agricultural performance - Tailormade courses to help you grow more stable and successful!
 usp-sub-point1-title: Energy Efficient Technology
 usp-sub-point2-title: Cloudbased Software
 usp-sub-point3-title: Management Tools